• Login

 4. Current and Forecasted Market Conditions

-By taking into account each of these factors, producers have market-driven, forward-price coverage they can evaluate and use to help manage the risk of backgrounding cattle.
+By considering each of these factors, producers have market-driven, forward-price coverage to help manage the risk of backgrounding cattle.

 Settlement